hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_gcp.md

 You can deploy Memcached as a cache for MySQL on Google Cloud using Terraform and Ansible.

-In this topic, you will deploy Memcached as a cache for MySQL on Google Cloud instance.
+In this section, you will deploy Memcached as a cache for MySQL on a Google Cloud instance.

 If you are new to Terraform, you should look at [Automate GCP instance creation using Terraform](/learning-paths/server-and-cloud/gcp/terraform/) before starting this Learning Path.